ontio/cross-chain/eth/ethereum_cross_chain_specification.md

 <div align=center><img width="480" height="200" src="pic/orchain_hdrs.png"/></div>

 However, in this case not all the blocks headers need to be synced on the Ethereum chain.
-The only blocks that need to be synced on the Ethereum chain are the cross chain block headers to Ethereum and the block headers wherein any changes occured in the verification nodes of the relay chain.
-The relay chain, just as a typical blockchain, also has finalty characteristics.
+The only blocks that need to be synced on the Ethereum chain are the cross chain block headers to Ethereum and the block headers wherein any changes occurred in the verification nodes of the relay chain.
+The relay chain, just as a typical blockchain, also has finality characteristics.

 ### Transactions from Ethereum to the Relay Chain